bpolaszek/cpimport-bundle/README.md

 This Symfony bundle enables a file watcher that will look into a directory, pick up new CSV files when they come, run `cpimport` and delete them.

+> [!IMPORTANT]
+> This repository is no longer maintained and may be removed in a near future.
+You may consider creating a fork if you still require it.

 ## Installation

 > composer require bentools/cpimport-bundle:1.0.x-dev